willgkm/meal-mapper/README.md

 ## About

-MealMapper is an application that allows users to register foods with detailed nutritional information and use these registered foods to create meals.
-The application calculates the total nutritional information of meals based on the selected foods and quantities.
-Although it is more basic than FatSecret, it offers essential functionality for those looking to track nutritional intake in a practical and efficient way.
+MealMapper is an application that allows users to register foods with detailed nutritional information and create meals using these registered foods.
+The application calculates the total nutritional information of meals based on selected foods and their respective quantities.
+MealMapper provides essential functionality for tracking nutritional intake in an efficient and user-friendly manner.

 ## Features

-- **Food Registration:** Allows the entry of foods with detailed nutritional information.
+- **Food Registration:** Register foods with comprehensive nutritional information.
-- **Meal Creation:** Uses registered foods to create meals.
+- **Meal Creation:** Assemble meals using registered foods.
-- **Nutritional Calculation:** Provides total nutritional information of meals based on the selected foods and quantities.
+- **Nutritional Calculation:** Automatically calculate the total nutritional content of meals based on selected foods and quantities.
-- **Modern Frontend:** Interface developed with React and Vite, using Bootstrap 5.2 for styling.
+- **Modern Frontend:** A user interface built with React and Vite, styled with Bootstrap 5.2.
+- **Local Database:** Utilizes SQLite3 to provide a local database within the user's application, ensuring data persistence and easy access.

 ## Installation